mridul3301/micrograd/README.md

 # micrograd
-Copy of AndeejKarpathy's micrograd but maybe a little bit more.
+Copy of Andrej Karpathy's micrograd but maybe a little bit more.